< />

 Thyroid body and thyroid belly

 Thyroid problems are particularly prevalent among women, especially in the phase between puberty and menopause.
-Often, these problems are due to high estrogen levels [3].
+Often, these problems are due to high oestrogen levels [3].

-When your body is producing excess estrogen, it can indirectly lead to an underactive thyroid or hypothyroidism.
+When your body is producing excess oestrogen, it can indirectly lead to an underactive thyroid.
 As a result, those with a thyroid body tend to gain weight across their whole body, including the belly.

 Other symptoms of hypothyroidism include brittle nails, thinning hair, exhaustion, heavy periods and headaches, among others [4].